MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/view-emails-and-web-links-in-browser.md

 ms.custom:
   - Outlook for Windows
   - CSSTroubleshoot
-ms.reviewer: gquintin, aruiz, meerak
+ms.reviewer: gquintin, aruiz, eric meerak
 appliesto:
   - Outlook for Microsoft 365
 search.appverid: MET150
-ms.date: 07/20/2023
+ms.date: 08/21/2023
 ---

-# Web links from Outlook emails and Teams chats open using Microsoft Edge browser in a side-by-side feature experience
+# Web links from Outlook and Teams open in Microsoft Edge in side-by-side view
-Open web links from Outlook or Teams in Microsoft Edge in side-by-side view

 When you select a web link in a Microsoft Outlook for Windows email or in a Microsoft Teams for Windows chat, it will open in Microsoft Edge.
 When the link opens in Edge, the associated email or chat will open next to it in the Edge sidebar.
 This side-by-side feature experience is designed to minimize switching between windows so that you can continue to stay in the flow of your work when referencing web links.

-The side-by-side experience doesn't require you to use Edge.
-You're not required to use Edge to use the side-by-side experience.
-While M can manage the choice of browser that is used to open web links from Outlook emails and Teams chats
-(Organizations can manage which browser is used to open web links from Outlook emails and Teams chats using the _Choose Which Browser Opens Web Links_ policy.
-Individual users can also manage this feature through each application’s individual settings.

-Managing this setting only applies to the Outlook for Windows and Teams desktop client for Windows and does not change the system default browser for Windows.)

 This feature requires Outlook Build 16.0.16227.20280 or later.

-(For more information, see: [Discover new ways to multitask with Microsoft 365 and Microsoft Edge](https://www.microsoft.com/microsoft-365/blog/2023/02/16/discover-new-ways-to-multitask-with-microsoft-365-and-edge/).)
+It was previously announced in the blog post [Discover new ways to multitask with Microsoft 365 and Microsoft Edge](https://www.microsoft.com/microsoft-365/blog/2023/02/16/discover-new-ways-to-multitask-with-microsoft-365-and-edge/).)

+You can manage the choice of browser that's used to open web links from Outlook and Teams.
+You can also allow individual users to manage this feature by using each app's settings.

 ## Manage the new feature for Outlook and Teams by configuring a policy